Werrington, Peterborough: Local schools

 New Werrington contains three schools.
 William Law and Welbourne are both primary schools.
-Ken Stimpson Community School is the only secondary school in the area.
+Ken Stimpson Academy is the only secondary school in the area.

-Ken Stimpson Community School is a public secondary school which opened in 1982.
+Ken Stimpson Academy is a public secondary school which opened in 1982.
 The school has about 1,100 pupils from years 7 to post-16 (Years 12/13).
 The school acquired Business and Enterprise College Specialist school status in late 2004.

 Werrington Primary School is the only school in the original village.
 It is in the top five for most rankings for primary schools in Peterborough.
 The school was founded at the end of the 19th century on the site of what is now the village centre as a Church of England school.
 The junior school moved to its current site in 1961, followed by the infant school in 1966.
 The junior and infant schools have merged and share a common administration.
 William Law C of E Primary School and Welbourne Primary School are the two primary schools that are not in Werrington village.